sdondley/sdondley.github.io/_notes/Perl.md

 ---
 date: '2020-07-13 06:14:27'
-new: 0
 title: Perl
-update_logo: '0'
-updated: '2020-07-22 20:46:28'
+updated: '2020-07-23 10:53:44'
-updated_logo: '1'
 ---
 Perl is my native programming language and the one I know the best.
 It was the lingua franca back in the late 90s when I first started web development.

-[Perl](/Perl) gets knocked around quite a bit these day for not being elegant.
+Perl gets knocked around quite a bit these day for not being elegant.
 Maybe it is, and maybe it isn't, I'm not knowledgeable enough about programming languages to provide a definitive answer.
 All I know is it's useful for me and its the easiest way for me to get things done.
 And remember that English isn't a very elegant